2024–25 Czech Extraliga season: Relegation series

 The promotion/relegation series featured HC Olomouc, the last-place team in the regular season, and HC Dukla Jihlava, the 1.
 Liga winners.
 Olomouc swept the best-of-seven series and will remain in the Extraliga in 2025–26.

 Playoffs

 Twelve teams qualify for the playoffs: the top four teams in the regular season have a bye to the quarterfinals, while teams ranked fifth to twelfth meet each other (5 versus 12, 6 versus 11, 7 versus 10, 8 versus 9) in a preliminary playoff round.

+Bracket

+Here is your code with all dates converted to standard DMY prose format per MOS:DATE: